michaelmob/qemu-usb-device-manager/README.md

 This limited monitor wrapper connects to a QEMU monitor through a Telnet socket per command.
 When adding a USB device it is made sure that the device ID is not already connected to the device.
 It also gives the ability to remove devices by their vendor:product ID and by specified name.
 Along that, it shows detailed information about USB devices connected to the host machine, and virtual machine, making it a breeze to figure out which devices to add.

 ## Getting Started
+1. Install Python 3.5+
-1. Clone this repository somewhere on your host machine and virtual machine.
+2. Clone this repository somewhere on your host machine and virtual machine.
 Or preferably into a shared directory.
-2. Modify your QEMU command or libvirt config to use a telnet server as its monitor. \*\*
+3. Modify your QEMU command or libvirt config to use a telnet server as its monitor. \*\*
-3. Modify config.json to your likings.
+4. Modify config.json to your likings.
-4. Run `run.py` with desired arguments.
+5. Run `run.py` with desired arguments.

 \*\* `-monitor telnet:0.0.0.0:7101,server,nowait,nodelay`